Arrive at any time. We highly recommend arriving earlier in Cape Town to explore all that this area has to offer.

 Enjoy a full-day wildlife safari drive in the Lando.
 Opt to take an open vehicle safari drive in the afternoon/night.

-Transfer to Windhoek and visit the G Adventures supported Penduka Village Restaurant & Shop for an included lunch, after which the tour ends.
+Transfer to Windhoek and visit the G Adventures supported Penduka Village Restaurant & Shop for an included lunch.
 Leave Etosha National Park and head south through the Namibian countryside to Windhoek.